LazaroDaniel/Param/README.md

 How Param works?
 =====
-To use Param it's simple: you just have to call the css file.
+To use Param it's simple: You just have to call the css file.

 	<link href="param.css" rel="stylesheet">